milnak/scoop-bucket/README.md

 Scoop's [notepad2-zufuliu](https://github.com/ScoopInstaller/Extras/blob/fb21864016f4955413bb8d476bad46ca80001786/bucket/notepad2-zufuliu.json) is out of date.
 This is up to date.

+### plus42.json

+I'm creating an empty "state.bin" file but that causes "State File Corrupt" to be displayed when starting Plus42.
+This goes away on any keypress.

 ### portable-build-tools.json

 On a clean (Windows Sandbox) VM, PortableBuildTools.exe wasn't located.
 In post_install, I changed "PortableBuildTools.exe" to "& (Join-Path $dir 'PortableBuildTools.exe')" to fix this issue.